bridgetownrb/bridgetown/bridgetown-website/src/_docs/testing.md

 ### Adding Scripts

-Bridgetown uses [Webpack](https://webpack.js.org/) under the hood so it requires a little bit of extra work to run Cypress.
+Bridgetown uses [Webpack](https://webpack.js.org/) under the hood so it requires a little bit of extra work to use with Cypress.
 Lets look at the base commands of Cypress and how we can extend them to add scripts to our `package.json` file.

 The first command we will look at is `cypress open`.

-`cypress open` opens up a browser and provides an automated browser testing that you can see.
+`cypress open` opens up a GUI to allow you to select which test(s) you would like to run.
 To run it in your project, type the following into your terminal:

 ```bash